Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors: Nonlinear Inverse Problems and Forward Models

 where $\M H : \R^K \rightarrow \C^M$ is a nonlinear operator that models the physics of the imaging system and $\M N : \C^M \rightarrow \C^M$ is an operator that models the corruption of the measurements by noise.
 In this work, we consider the class of nonlinear forward models $\M H$ whose computational structure can be encoded by a directed acyclic graph and thus resembles a neural network.

 The Jacobian matrix of $\M H$ at any point $\M x = (x_1, \ldots, x_K) \in \R^K$ is defined as

-Gradient-based MCMC methods (see Section \ref{sec:bayesian_framework} for a specific example) involve computing quantities such as ${\M J^{H}_{\M H}(\M x)} \M r$ for some vectors $\M x \in \R^K$, $\M r \in \C^M$, and this can be a potential bottleneck.
+Gradient-based MCMC methods (see Section \ref{sec:bayesian_framework} for a specific example) involve the computation of quantities such as ${\M J^{H}_{\M H}(\M x)} \M r$ for some vectors $\M x \in \R^K$, $\M r \in \C^M$, and this can be a potential bottleneck.
 The neural-network-like structure of $\M H$ allows us to compute these efficiently using the error backpropagation algorithm.
-This, in turn, makes tractable Bayesian inference computationally feasible.
+This, in turn, makes Bayesian inference computationally feasible.

 The class of nonlinear inverse problems that fit this description is very broad and adaptable to most existing imaging modalities.
-In principle, it covers all possible inverse problems.
-The linear case is trivially covered.
-More generally, if sufficient data is available, one can rely on the universal approximation property of neural networks and train such a system to mimic the physics of our forward model.
+In principle, it covers all possible inverse problems, in particular, the linear case is trivially covered.
+More generally, if sufficient data is available, one can indeed train a neural network to mimic the physics of our forward model.
 Next, we look at two particular problems that nicely fall within our predefined class.